raul23/web-crawler/README.rst

   - The Python script requires the ``BeautifulSoup`` library which can be installed with:

     ``pip install pip install beautifulsoup4``
-  - The Python script saves the list of URLs as a pickle file if given the 's' option to the script:
+  - The Python script saves the list of URLs as a pickle file if given the 's' option when running the script:

     ``python get_physicists_urls.py s``